Santiago220991/To-Do-List/README.md

 - Edit tasks.
 - Markup completed tasks.
 - Erase completed tasks.
-- Draging and droping tasks.
+- Dragging and dropping tasks.

 This project was made with HTML, CSS and JavaScript.